daleao/sdv/Modular Gameplay Overhaul/Modules/Tools/README.md

   <img src="resources/cover.gif" align="center" height="auto" width="80%" alt="Logo">
 </figure>

-This module provides three main features:
+This module provides four main features (and one minor feature):
-1. Allows the Axe and Pickaxe to be charged according to the tool's upgrade level.
+1. Allows the Axe and Pickaxe to be charged according to the tool's upgrade level, just like Hoe and Watering Can.
 2. Allows customizing the area of effect of the Hoe and Watering Can.
+3. Allows customizing the range of Scythe and Golden Scythe.
-3. Extends certain tool enchantments, allowing them to be applied to other tools.
+4. Extends certain tool enchantments, allowing them to be applied to a greater variety of tools.
-4. Causes the farmer to face the mouse cursor before using a tool.
+5. Causes the farmer to automatically face the mouse cursor before using a tool.

 All features can be toggled on or off.